olincollege/super-wild-assault-game/README.md

 ## How to use
 ### Dependencies
+S.W.A.G. uses Python 3, which can be downloaded [here](https://www.python.org/downloads/).

 The only module needed to run S.W.A.G. is `pygame` version 2.0 or greater, which can be installed with `pip install pygame`.
 Alternatively, it can be installed with  `pip install -r requirements.txt` after cloning this repository to your computer.
 To run the unit tests, `pytest` is also required.

 ### Running the game